adamstephensen/MCW-Integration/case-study.md

 # Overview
 Fluffy Ducks co. is a large, multinational firm with offices in Melbourne (head-office, datacentre), Helsinki, and Ushuaia.
 The corporation has used biztalk of varying versions for the last 10 years to integrate on-prem -> on-prem and on-prem -> Azure.
 For data integration between disparate systems, they’ve relied on manual SSIS package execution on local DBA laptops.
-Fluffy Ducks co. have encountered multiple issues with both application and data integration and has convinced the business to invest in a modernization of their integration platform with a cloud-first approach where possible.
+Fluffy Ducks co. have encountered multiple issues with both application and data integration and have convinced the business to invest in a modernization of their integration platform with a cloud-first approach where possible.

 # Current status
 * BizTalk is end-of-life